Gene Ellenson: College career

 Ellenson received an athletic scholarship to attend the University of Georgia in Athens, Georgia, where he played for coach Wally Butts' Georgia Bulldogs football team from 1940 to 1942.
 He was a starting senior lineman on the 1942 Bulldogs team that finished 11–1 and defeated the UCLA Bruins in the Rose Bowl, thus claiming a share of the 1942 national championship.
 He graduated from the University of Georgia with a bachelor's degree in journalism in 1943.

 Military service

 After graduation, Ellenson was inducted into the U.S. Army and served in the European Theater during World War II.
 During the Battle of the Bulge in December 1944, he was an infantry lieutenant who commanded the defense of a hill against repeated assaults by elements of the German army.
 Having taken and held the hill until relieved, he was one of only four survivors of his command.
-Ellenson rose to the rank of captain, and was awarded the Bronze Star, the Silver Star, and the Purple Heart for his actions and service.
+Ellenson rose to the rank of captain and was awarded the Silver Star, Bronze Star Medal, Purple Heart and the Union of Soviet Socialist Republics' Bravery Medal for his valor and service.